rherrmann/eclipse-extras/README.md

 ## Installation

 Extras for Eclipse is available from the [Eclipse Marketplace](https://marketplace.eclipse.org/content/extras-eclipse).
 Just drag the icon to your running Eclipse workspace:

 <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=2710118" class="drag" title="Drag to your running Eclipse workspace to install Extras for Eclipse"><img class="img-responsive" src="https://marketplace.eclipse.org/sites/all/themes/solstice/_themes/solstice_marketplace/public/images/btn-install.png" alt="Drag to your running Eclipse workspace to install Extras for Eclipse" /></a>

-If you prefer, you can also install from this software site:
+If you prefer, you can also install Extras for Eclipse from this software site:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;http://rherrmann.github.io/eclipse-extras/repository/